-The Holiday season is here and Christmas is right around the corner!
-Are you ready for all the fun and festive activities that come with this time of year?
+Are you ready for all of the fun activities in 2017?
 If you suffer from COPD or other lung/breathing related illnesses you may notice that with the cold weather and with increased physical activity your breathing isn’t as easy as it should be.
-Luckily we’ve put together two simple and easy to follow techniques to keep you breathing easy and relaxed this Christmas!
+Luckily we’ve put together two simple and easy to follow techniques to keep you breathing easy and relaxed!

 Recent News from American Medical